-On lightly floured surface, press dough into rectangle 1 inch (2.5 cm) thick.
-(It will be soft.)
-Brush surface with egg wash.
+Lightly dust work surface with flour.
+Press dough into rectangle 1 inch (2.5 cm) thick.
+(Dough will be soft.)
+Brush surface with some egg wash.
 Sprinkle bacon evenly over top.
-Fold dough in 3 like a business letter.
-In other direction, fold in 3 like a business letter.
-Press into rectangle 1 inch (2.5 cm) thick, brush surface with egg wash, fold in 3 like a business letter, then, in other direction, fold in 3 like a business letter.
-Repeat pressing into rectangle, brushing with egg wash and folding.
+Fold dough in 3 sections, like a business letter.
+In other direction, fold in 3 sections.
+Repeat: Press into rectangle 1 inch (2.5 cm) thick; brush surface with egg wash, fold in 3 sections, like a business letter; in other direction, fold in 3 sections.
+Repeat again.

-Press into rectangle 1 inch (2.5 cm) thick.
+Press dough into rectangle 1 inch (2.5 cm) thick.
 Using small, sharp knife or razor, cut crosshatch pattern lightly across surface.
-Punch out rounds with floured, 2-1/2 inch (6 cm) serrated cookie/biscuit cutter.
-Transfer to prepared baking sheets, placing rounds 1 to 2 inches (2.5 to 5 cm) apart.
+Lightly dust 2-1/2 inch (6 cm) serrated biscuit cutter with flour, then punch out rounds.
+Transfer rounds to prepared baking sheets, 1 to 2 inches (2.5 to 5 cm) apart.
 Re-roll scraps, crosshatch, punch out rounds and add to baking sheet.